Women of different ethnicity

 The Most Bioavailable Form of Quercetin

-It is worth noting that the solubility of different forms of quercetin varies.
-Quercetin aglycones or glycosides in apples, tea, or red wine have lower solubility compared to quercetin glucoside from onions, which appear to have the highest absorption rate.
+The solubility of different forms of quercetin varies.
+Quercetin aglycones or glycosides in apples, tea, and red wine have lower solubility compared to quercetin glucosides from onions, which appear to have the highest absorption rate.

-Quercetin glucoside — the naturally occurring form of quercetin — displays7 an estimated absorption rate of 3%-17% per 100 mg of ingested quercetin.
+Quercetin glucoside — the naturally occurring form of quercetin — displays an estimated absorption rate of 3%-17% per 100 mg of ingested quercetin.7

 Back to Top

-With its low water solubility, unformulated quercetin ranks low in terms of therapeutic benefits.
-Although dietary sources do support your body with lower concentrations of quercetin, consuming a higher concentration can require a nutritional supplement.
+Because of its low water solubility, unformulated quercetin ranks low in terms of health-promoting benefits.
+Although dietary sources support the body with lower concentrations of quercetin, consuming a higher concentration can require taking quercetin in nutritional supplement form.
 Strategies like structural transformation, absorption enhancers, carrier complexes, and nanotechnology help develop highly bioavailable quercetin supplement formulations for benefits including:

 • Better absorption